mbtcode/geodata/readme.md

    ...
 ];

-This is a JavaScript list of lists.
-The syntax for JavaScript list constants is very similar to Python so the syntax should be familiar to you.

-Simply open where.html in a browser to see the locations.
+To view the results open where.html in a browser.
 You can hover over each map pin to find the location that the geocoding API returned for the user-entered input.
 If you cannot see any data when you open the where.html file, you might want to check the JavaScript or developer console for your browser.